mugartec/Swarm-Adventures/sections/setup.md

 I know there are tools like [Ansible](https://www.ansible.com/) to further automate this part, but they seem like overkill to my cluster's size.

-## OS and software
+## Operating System

-Let's start with the OS.
-All managers and workers of these adventures will be used exclusively to run Docker, so a minimal OS in which Docker runs without problems would be the reasonable choice.
+One thing that I love about Docker is the minimal requirements it has to run both in terms of software and hardware.
+You can even run docker on Raspberry Pi's and the like with a minimal performance hit.

-### The Operating System
+So let's start with the OS.
+All managers and workers of these adventures will be used exclusively to run Docker, so a minimal and usable OS in which Docker runs without problems would be the reasonable choice.

 There are many OS's out there that are designed *exclusively* (cough) to run containerized applications.
 But in reality they are all rather opinionated and honestly do much more than that.
 For example, the now discontinued [Container Linux](https://en.wikipedia.org/wiki/Container_Linux) included software packages to manage a potential cluster and coordinate services.
 In my opinion these tasks should be handled either by Docker Swarm or by services running inside the Swarm itself, not by the OS.
 There are many other *container oriented* (cough) OS's like [CoreOS](https://cloud.redhat.com/learn/coreos/), [Mesosphere DCOS](https://d2iq.com/products/dcos) or [RancherOS](https://rancher.com/products/rancher/), but they are also rather opinionated and include tools related to things like Kubernetes or Mesos, apart from always suggesting you to manage your cluster with their preferred software.
 If you don't believe me just look at the size of [Fedora's CoreOS](https://getfedora.org/coreos?stream=stable), which is the basis for some of these projects and is described as a *minimal operating system for running containerized workloads securely and at scale*.
 The downloaded ISO weights more than 700MB, so much for "minimal".

 So what's my OS of choice?
 The great [**❤️Alpine Linux❤️**](https://www.alpinelinux.org/).
 It is **really** a minimal OS that comes with just enough tools to be functional and fun.
 Moreover, the [docker package](https://pkgs.alpinelinux.org/package/edge/community/x86_64/docker) is included in the official community repositories.
 Once installed on your machine, the **entire OS** uses no more than 150MB.
 It's not as lightweight as [Tiny Core Linux](http://www.tinycorelinux.net/) but it allows us adventurous spirits to do everything we need in a simple way.

 > A side comment on Alpine Linux: Since it is so lightweight and useful at the same time, it is many times the OS of choice to build Docker images.
-People start from a light Alpine Linux and then install some packages.
+People start from Alpine Linux and then install some packages.
 For example if you want to connect to a MariaDB database you can just run `apk add mariadb-client`.
 Because of this, there is A LOT of software that is regularly updated to the Alpine official repositories.
 I only expect this trend to continue.

 Installation and configuration was also a breeze.
 Just to make the point: After everything was connected I had my cluster up and running in under an hour and a half.
-This includes installing the OS and software in the 7 machines and then making them join the cluster.
-And it was my first time installing Alpine Linux.
+This includes installing the OS and software, and making the 7 machines form the desired Swarm cluster.
+This it was my first time installing Alpine Linux directly to a physical computer.

 Enough words then, let's go with OS installation.
 First download the latest *STANDARD* version of Alpine Linux [here](https://www.alpinelinux.org/downloads/) and burn it to a bootable USB drive with something like [Balena Etcher](https://www.balena.io/etcher/).

-Now you have to boot each machine into the USB, wait for the OS to be ready and install Alpine by running `setup-alpine`.
-This command will offer you many options that can sometimes be confusing.
-For completeness of the adventures' journal, here I document everything I did on the first machine (Master 1):
+Now you have to boot each machine into the USB, wait for the OS to be ready and install Alpine from the command line.
+For completeness I document everything I did on the Master 1 machine, excluding some of the output for briefty:

 ```
 localhost login: root